FlavScents AInsights Entry for Decanal (Aldehyde C-10)

 2. Sensory Profile

-Decanal is known for its fresh, citrusy, and slightly waxy odor, reminiscent of orange peel.
-It is often described as having a moderate to strong intensity with good diffusion properties.
-In flavor applications, decanal serves as an impact note, providing a bright, zesty character that enhances citrus profiles.
-Its odor threshold is relatively low, allowing it to be effective even at minimal concentrations.
+Decanal is known for its strong, citrusy, and slightly waxy odor, reminiscent of orange peel.
+It is often described as having a fresh, aldehydic character with moderate diffusion and intensity.
+In flavor applications, decanal imparts a citrusy note that can enhance the freshness and realism of fruit flavors.
+The odor threshold of decanal is relatively low, allowing it to be effective even at minimal concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature